-Project Description
+Project Overview

-In September 2021 the Swindon & Wiltshire Careers Hub bid for and secured £20,000 of funding to run a project that would focus on apprenticeships.
+In January 2022 the Swindon & Wiltshire Careers Hub secured £20,000 of funding from the CEC to run a project to focus on apprenticeships.

-The aim of this project was to understand what the current barriers may be for a young person when considering/taking up an apprenticeship, and for a business to offering apprenticeships or filling their apprenticeship vacancies.
+The aim of this project was to understand what the current barriers are for young people when considering/taking up an apprenticeship, and a business to offering apprenticeships or filling their apprenticeship vacancies.

-To do this, we proposed to undertake a survey with young people and local businesses.
-We would facilitate discussions with both groups and use data already captured from other sources to understand what these barrier may be.
+To do this, we:

+- undertook a survey with young people and local businesses - facilitated discussions with both groups - used data other sources to understand what these barrier may be.